 If you had to choose just one variety, it is by far the one I recommend: Papua vanilla - Tahitensis Gourmet - Refined.

-Always staying in Papua New Guinea, it is possible to discover the Dry Tahitensis vanilla (available only a few weeks a year).
+Still staying in Papua New Guinea, it is possible to discover Dry Tahitensis Vanilla (available only a few weeks a year).

-This quality offers very dry vanilla beans which are mainly intended for maceration.
+This quality offers very dry vanilla beans that are mainly intended for maceration.
 The vanilla beans can be split slightly and contain very little moisture (brittle if folded in half).